Histiostomatoidea

 Diet

-Feeds on decomposing matter and associated microorganisms, particularly bacteria and yeasts.
+Feeds on decomposing organic matter and associated microorganisms, particularly bacteria and yeasts.
 The modified mouthparts function as a scraping and filtering apparatus for consuming microbial films on substrate surfaces.

 Behavior